Latest update: 01.03.2019

 When you keep your biggest secrets in an ultra secure deposit box, but the bank manager also has a key to it.
 Read the full IPVanish review to learn the good and the bad!

-For a VPN service provider to have and manage all their own network of servers is quite unique and it is also the pricier solution when compared to shared and rented virtual servers.
-This is certainly one area in which IPVanish is truly “the only true Top Tier VPN service in the world.”
-In all fairness, VyprVPN may have something to say about the “only true” part since they also operate entirely without third parties, which means that they also own all 700 of their servers.
+For a VPN service provider to have and manage all their own network of servers is quite unique and it’s also the pricier solution when compared to shared and rented virtual servers.
+This is certainly one area where IPVanish is truly “the only true Top Tier VPN service in the world.”
+In all fairness, VyprVPN may have something to say about the “only true” part since they also operate entirely without third parties, which means that they also own all of their servers.
 But that would only be enough for second place anyway.

 IPVanish boasts 1,100+ own servers in 60+ countries as well as one of the bigger pools of IP addresses (a whopping number of 40,000+).
 Now, that is all impressive, but what else prevents IPVanish from vanishing into the haze of mediocrity?
-What else is there up its metaphysical sleeve to finish among the top VPN providers?
+What else is up its metaphorical sleeve to place it among the top VPN providers?

 Let’s see what else turned up under the microscope when we had a closer look for our IPVanish review.
-Is it worth your money?
+After all, we’re here to answer one simple question: is this VPN actually worth your money?

 When it comes to cybersecurity, many people still don’t feel like they need to be concerned.
-If you ask people what kinds of measures they have implemented for their online security and privacy, they may look at you like you are some kind of a conspiracy theorist or lunatic.
+If you ask the masses what kinds of measures they’ve implemented for their online security and privacy, they may look at you like you’re some kind of a conspiracy theorist or lunatic.

 “Why would I care about the (almost) all-seeing Fourteen Eyes global surveillance alliance if I have nothing to hide?” or, “Who would hack into my computer or my social networking accounts?
-I am nobody.”
+I’m a nobody.”

 As a matter of fact, there are several reasons why you should take online security seriously.
 The virtual world of the internet is full of invisible dangers like identity theft.
-Just because you are physically located somewhere on the globe (or disk, if you are a flat-earther) and the servers you connect to are out of your sight, your ISP (Internet Service Provider) and third parties can easily collect enough information to know your exact geolocation, your interests, buying habits, preferences, and much more.
+Just because you’re physically located somewhere on the globe (or disk, if you’re a flat-earther) and the servers you connect to are out of your sight, your ISP (Internet Service Provider) and third parties can easily collect enough information to know your exact geolocation, your interests, buying habits, preferences, and much more.

 Many users are careless in the virtual world, for example, when they share personal information on social media.
 Of course, even the best VPN application will not safeguard you against the human factor, i.e., when you yourself share personally-identifiable information.

-Nonetheless, if you want virtual privacy and anonymity, and would also like to stream HD movies, sports, play online games, share files securely, and visit geo-blocked websites, a VPN app could save the day.
-You should also be wary of the potential dangers of public WiFis because hackers may be able to retrieve your account logins or other sensitive information.
+Nonetheless, if you want virtual privacy and anonymity, and would also like to stream HD movies, sports, play online games, share files securely, and visit geo-blocked websites, a VPN app could save your day.
+You should also be wary of the potential dangers of public wifi because hackers may be able to retrieve your account logins or other sensitive information.